drbeco/xadreco/README.md

 9- To do (afazeres)

 ----

 1- Copyright notice

-This file is part of GPL program Xadreco v.5.7
+This file is part of GPL program Xadreco (v5.7 and all other versions)

-    GNU program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.
+    GNU program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2.

     GNU program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with program; see the file COPYING.
 If not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA.

 ----

 2- Description of each file inside the package
 Files included in GPL (Arquivos incluídos na GPL):
 Files inside xadrecov57.tar.gz (arquivos dentro do xadrecov57.tar.gz)